victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Destructor

-By default a destrutor will erase from memory the class attributes, that means that if you run the command `delete myLL`, only the variables `head`, `tail` and `length` will be freed.
-The Nodes will persist on memory forever if they are not manually deleted.
+By default, a destructor will erase from memory the class attributes, that means that if you run the command `delete myLL`, only the variables `head`, `tail` and `length` will be freed.
+The Nodes will persist in memory forever if they are not manually deleted.

 ```c++
 ~LinkedList()